Search results for:

-“With our Cloud VPS plans, you are able to install any operating system, so long as there is a valid ISO file that can be used for the installation.”
+"With our Cloud VPS plans, you can install any operating system, so long as there is a valid ISO file that can be used for the installation."

-“If you uploaded your own ISO, this will display as the last option under Private.
-From there you can select the description you named your ISO when you uploaded it while creating your new Server.”
+"If you uploaded your ISO, this will display as the last option under Private.
+From there, you can select the description you named your ISO when you uploaded it while creating your new server."

 Those quotes came from, you guessed it, yet another Knowledge Base guide entitled "Create a New Server with an ISO."
 Click the link below to receive step-by-step instructions as to how to create a cloud server using an ISO: